How to Get a Good Faith Estimate Before a Procedure

 What a Good Faith Estimate is

 A Good Faith Estimate is a written document from the provider that lists the expected charges for a scheduled service.
-It must include:
+It must include a description of the service, the expected total cost, itemized charges where possible, and any assumptions made, such as the procedure being performed in-network or under a specific insurance arrangement.

-The estimate is not a binding contract, but it gives you a realistic range so you can shop around or plan your finances.
+The estimate is not a binding contract, but it gives you a realistic range so you can shop around or plan your finances before committing to the procedure.

 Who is entitled to one

-You can ask for it at any time before the procedure.
-The provider must deliver it within one to three business days of your request.
+Uninsured patients, patients who choose to self-pay even when they have insurance, and anyone requesting the estimate before a non-emergency service are all entitled to a Good Faith Estimate.
+You can ask for it at any time before the procedure, and the provider must deliver it within one to three business days of your request.

 Step-by-step process to request a Good Faith Estimate

-1. Contact the provider’s billing or scheduling office at least 7-10 days before the procedure.
+Contact the provider's billing or scheduling office well in advance.
+Aim for at least 7 to 10 days before the procedure so there is time to compare estimates and shop around if needed.

-2. Say clearly: “I am requesting a Good Faith Estimate for the scheduled procedure under the No Surprises Act.”
+State your request explicitly.
+Say clearly that you are requesting a Good Faith Estimate for the scheduled procedure under the No Surprises Act, rather than a general cost inquiry that staff might not route correctly.

 What happens if the final bill is much higher

 If you are uninsured or self-pay and the final bill exceeds the Good Faith Estimate by $400 or more, you have the right to use the Patient-Provider Dispute Resolution process.
-You submit the estimate, the bill, provider details, and a $25 non-refundable fee.
-An independent reviewer decides the fair payment amount, which becomes binding on the provider.
+You submit the estimate, the final bill, provider details, and a modest non-refundable filing fee, currently capped at $25.
+An independent reviewer decides the fair payment amount, and that decision is binding on the provider.

 Ready to take action?